 - Talking with your CASA Supervisor to get help and guidance with any issues or questions you encounter while advocating for your child.

 Cases are not randomly assigned to CASAs; rather, CASAs work with our staff to choose a case that is right for them.
 We will select cases for you to read based on your personal preferences, but the decision as to which case you take is ultimately up to you.

 Do I receive training?

 Yes.
-CASA trainees receive 30 hours (nine sessions) of initial training and 12 hours of additional training each year from professionals in the field of child welfare.
+CASAs receive 30 hours of mandatory pre-service training (in-person and online) and 12 hours of additional training each year.
 You will learn about the child welfare system, how to work with children involved in the system, and other skills necessary to help your advocate child.
 CASA training sessions are held 5 times a year.

 What if I have questions or need help once I become a CASA?

 Each CASA is continuously supported by, and in contact with, one of our CASA Specialists or Mentors, who are trained professionals with considerable experience in all aspects of Child Advocacy.
 Support is available 24 hours a day, 7 days a week.